-Project Type Project Type Prode Project Sample Description Applicable Module Subsections The pro The project code (color) below is referenced throughout this module to help you identify the sections relevant to cific project type. ouilds, additions, and majo or renovations must adhere to all components of the module е.
-1 New Construction, Tenants, & Central Systems New Bui ld Construction Ground up construction or major renovation of a facility Must adhere to all affecting building envelope.
-Refer to Energy Simulation sections Requirements under Energy Performance Module.
-Major Building Renovation Extensive renovation including replacement of major systems and reconfiguration of spaces for a large portion of an existing facility involving building envelope.
+Project Type Code Project Type Project Sample Description Applicable Module Subsections specific The project code below is referenced throughout this module to help you identify the sections relevant to your specific project type.
+Project Code "U" represents that the module universally applies to all applicable project types.
+New builds, additions, and major renovations must adhere to all components of the module.
+New Construction, Tenants, & Central Systems New Build Construction Code: N-B or U Ground up construction or major renovation of a facility affecting building envelope.
 Refer to Energy Simulation Requirements under Energy Performance Module.
-Non-LEED projects shall evaluate upgrades from base building code to IECC 2015 as discretionary investment on lifecycle cost basis if IECC 2015 stricter.
-Must adhere to all sections Façade Improvements Installation or improvement of major façade elements, such as glazing.
-Non-LEED projects shall evaluate upgrades from base building code to IECC 2015 as discretionary investment on lifecycle cost basis if IECC 2015 stricter.
-Must adhere to all sections Non-Applicable Projects All Other r Project Types Not Applicable
+Must adhere to all sections Major Building Renovation Code: M-B or U Extensive renovation including replacement of major systems and reconfiguration of spaces for a large portion of an existing facility involving building envelope.
+Refer to Energy Simulation Requirements under Energy Performance Module.
+Non-LEED projects shall evaluate upgrades from base building code to IECC 2018 as discretionary investment on lifecycle cost basis if IECC 2018 stricter.
+Must adhere to all sections Façade Improvements Code: F-I or U Installation or improvement of major façade elements, such as glazing.
+Non-LEED projects shall evaluate upgrades from base building code to IECC 2018 as discretionary investment on lifecycle cost basis if IECC 2018 stricter.
+Must adhere to all sections Non-Applicable Projects All Othe r Project Types Not Applicable